+35725368683

 • A letter of intent explaining why the applicant wishes to work in Cyprus and their reasons for staying and working abroad

-*Translated in English and have Apostille or Cyprus embassy Stamp.
-If issued in Russia, there is no need for any legalization; translation can be arranged in Cyprus.
+*Translated in English and has an Apostille or a Cyprus embassy Stamp.
+If issued in Russia, legalisation is unnecessary; translation can be arranged in Cyprus.

 No medical examinations are required for children under six years of age.